If you’re looking for something especially tasty to serve, try these simple artichoke recipes!

 It also has more ingredients, including angel hair pasta, capers, artichokes, shallots, and about half a dozen different seasonings.

-It combines several flavorful ingredients, like sun-dried tomatoes, spinach, artichoke hearts, various cheeses, onions, and garlic, in a toasty pastry crust for a mouthwatering dish.
+This antipasto combines flavorful ingredients like sun-dried tomatoes, spinach, fresh or canned artichoke hearts, various cheeses, onions, and garlic in a toasty pastry crust.

 Traditionally, you make tapenade from anchovies, black olives, and capers.

-This vegan-friendly version uses artichokes, green olives, garlic, lemon juice, olive oil, and parsley.
+This vegan-friendly version uses artichokes, green olives, garlic, lemon juice, extra virgin olive oil, and parsley.

 Throw it all in a food processor and pulse until you have a nice, slightly chunky paste.

-Serve it with crackers, toast, or even chips.
+Serve this antipasto with crackers, toast, or even chips.
 It makes a great appetizer.

-This recipe for spinach artichoke dip has a lot going on, but at its core, it’s really just a whole lot of cheese, and no one is complaining about it.
+This spinach artichoke dip recipe has a lot going on, but at its core, it’s really just a whole lot of cheese, and no one is complaining about it.

 There are also black olives, green olives, and roasted red peppers, which somewhat alters the original dip’s flavor.